 I tend to see myself as a niche person, in that many of the things I'm drawn to attract a relatively limited audience -- my Zen practice, my passion for Sudbury schooling, and my taste in music, for instance.
 While I cherish solitude, I crave connection and a world-expanding partnership.

 If your heart settles on me, I'm for the taking.

 Take me for longing or leave me behind."

 ~ Alison Krauss

-- playing/connecting with kids of all ages
+- playing/connecting with kids and animals

 - communicating (e.g., listening, public speaking)